-Pradaxa Drug Injury Attorney
+Pradaxa Drug Injury Attorney in Denver

 Pradaxa (dabigatran) is an oral blood-thinning medication prescribed to prevent blood clots and treat conditions caused by these clots, like deep vein thrombosis (DVT) and pulmonary embolism (PE).
 Made by Boehringer Ingelheim, Pradaxa was approved by the U.S. Food and Drug Administration (FDA) in October 2010.

 Since then, Pradaxa has been reported to cause some serious, possibly life-threatening complications.

 If you or someone you love has been harmed by Pradaxa, you may have legal options for:

 - Seeking compensation for medical bills, lost wages, pain and suffering.

 An attorney at Bell & Pollock, P.C. is ready to explain your legal options, answer your questions and help you take the right steps to get on the road to justice and recovery.

 Initial consultations are free, and there is NO fee for our services unless compensation is obtained for your claim.

 Pradaxa Risks: Uncontrollable Bleeding & Other Serious Injuries